Past Grant Recipients

 Continued general operating support.

-Colonial Heights Food Pantry Inc.
+Colonial Heights Food Pantry, Inc.

 Continued general operating support.

-Crater Community Hospice Inc.
+Crater Community Hospice

 Continued support for hospice care.